docker/docs/docker-store/publisher_faq.md

 * Identify content that can be listed on Store and includes a support offering
 * Test your image against Docker Certified Infrastructure version 17.03 and above (Plugins must run on 17.03 and above).
 * Submit your image for Certification through the publisher portal.
-Docker will scan the image and work with you to address vulnerabilities.
-Docker will also conduct a best practices review of the image.
+Docker scans the image and work with you to address vulnerabilities.
+Docker also conducts a best practices review of the image.
 * Be a TSAnet member or join the Docker Limited Group.
-* Upon completion of Certification criteria, and acceptance by Docker, Publisher’s product page will be updated to reflect Certified status.
+* Upon completion of Certification criteria, and acceptance by Docker, Publisher’s product page is updated to reflect Certified status.

 ### What is the Docker Store Publisher Program application timeline?